 We believe repentance is a genuine turning from sin toward God.
 Faith is the acceptance of Jesus Christ and commitment of the entire personality to Him as Lord and Savior.

-We believe justification is God’s gracious and full deceleration of our justness, upon principles of His righteousness, of all sinners who repent and believe in Christ.
+We believe justification is God’s gracious and full declaration of our justness, upon principles of His righteousness, of all sinners who repent and believe in Christ.
 Justification brings the believer into a relationship of peace and favor with God.

 We believe glorification is the culmination of salvation and is the final blessed and abiding state of the redeemed.